Murder of Chester Poage: Elijah Page

-Page pleaded guilty to Poage's murder and waived his right to have a jury determine his sentence.
+Page pleaded guilty and waived his right to have a jury determine his sentence.
 A sentencing hearing was held in front of Judge Warren Johnson.
 At the hearing, 19 witnesses testified on his behalf.
 Asked if he had anything to say, Page apologized to Poage's family."I know I'm the last—I'm one of the last people you would want to hear from, but please let me say this to you.
 It may not mean anything to you, but I feel I owe at least this one thing.
 This is very hard for me, but I will do the best I can.
 Here it goes: I am sorry for what I did.
 I wish I could explain how sorry I am.
 I know that doesn't make up for what I did.
 I also know that nothing I do will make up for what I did.
 I don't expect you to forgive me; God knows I wouldn't forgive me.
 I'm sure you would like an explanation of why I did what I did.
 I can't speak for the other two, but for myself, personally, I cannot give you an answer to that question because I honestly don't know why I did it.
 I know that I did was wrong.
 I feel like the biggest piece of shit for it, and I hope I get what I deserve.
 I don't know what else to say.
 I don't expect you ever to forgive me, but I just want you to know that my apology is here.
 And please don't hate my family and friends for what I did.
 If you hate anybody, hate me."

 On February 16, 2001, Johnson sentenced Page to death.
-Addressing directly, Johnson said the decision had been extremely difficult, given his age and especially his upbringing.
+Addressing him directly, Johnson said the decision had been extremely difficult, given his age and especially his upbringing.
 "I've considered the evidence in mitigation.
 I've considered your young age and your background.
 Your early years must have been a living hell.
 Most people treat their pets better than your parents treated their kids.
 It's also apparent from your background that there was a point in time when people and professional people offered help in the form of foster care, group care, psychological treatment, psychiatric counseling.
 Some of these people have testified on your behalf."